Mark Zuckerberg, founder and CEO of Facebook, is under fire for filing legal action against hundreds of Hawaiian citizens.

 In 2014, he spent more than $100 million for 700 acres of beachfront in Kauai, Hawaii.
 However, according to the local law, he shares the land with hundreds of native Hawaiians.
 And many of them don't even know they own parcels.

 Zuckerberg decided to sue to get full ownership of the compound.
-He also decided to compensate the people he is suing and announced he would permit access to his land for traditional use.
+He also decided to compensate the people he was suing and announced he would permit access to his land for traditional use.

 The Hawaiians didn't like it, and the billionaire tried to explain the whole process on his Facebook page.
 He says his family negotiated with the majority owners of each property and reached a "fair deal."